AI

 I was teaching AI to a finance team at Tallyfy when someone asked how to reconcile transactions 40% faster.
 Not “what’s the accuracy rate” or “which algorithm should we use.”
 Just: will this let me leave at 6pm instead of 8pm?

 That question cut through weeks of what-if discussions.
-Research from McKinsey shows 88 percent of organizations now use AI regularly in at least one business function.
-But the ones seeing actual results share something: they started with problems, not with technology.
+A survey of over 6,000 executives found the vast majority of organizations now use AI in at least one business function.
+But the uncomfortable part: only 6 percent are actually capturing significant value from it.
+The ones seeing results share something.
+They started with problems, not technology.

 Finance teams at companies using AI report specific outcomes.
 Month-end close time drops.
 Report accuracy improves.
 People spend less time hunting for errors and more time analyzing what the numbers mean.
-HR teams using AI-driven platforms cut hiring time by half while increasing new-hire diversity by 16%.
+Financial services are leading adoption, with finance functions among the furthest ahead in AI usage across business functions.

 Stop explaining how transformers work.
 Start showing what gets better.

-The worst thing you can do when teaching AI for non technical teams is begin with neural networks.
+The worst thing you can do when teaching AI to non-technical teams is begin with neural networks.
 I learned this trying to explain embeddings to an operations manager who just wanted help with scheduling.
 Her eyes glazed over at “vector space.”
-They lit up when I said “it finds patterns in your schedule that you would miss.”
+They lit up when I said “it finds patterns in your schedule that you’d miss.”

 Translation strategies that drive adoption: